minsikky/minsikky.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Seoul National University.
+subtitle: University of Michigan, Ann Arbor.
 Electrical and Computer Engineering.

 profile:
   align: right